-A total of £90.50 per person for a three night trip, plus spending money for food, souvenirs and a tip for your desert guide.
+In total, we spent £90.50 per person for a three-night trip, plus spending money for food, souvenirs and a tip for our desert guide.

-Because Merzouga and the surrounding area is a relatively small town, it’s polite to respect the local custom of dressing modestly, even if the locals are used to tourists.
-Keep arms and shoulders covered, and wear shorts or skirts that cover the knee.
+Because Merzouga is a relatively small town, it’s polite to respect the local custom of dressing modestly, even if the locals are used to tourists.
+Try to keep arms and shoulders covered, and wear shorts or skirts that cover the knee.
 I wore vest tops with a light cotton scarf over my upper arms and shoulders, and I didn’t feel at all uncomfortable walking around the hotel or the town.
 We went in March and it was baking hot, and very dry.
 Loose clothes and sun cream are vital.

 A scarf to protect your hair and face is incredibly useful, as sand gets blown everywhere if the wind picks up.
-I’d also recommend keeping arms covered with another scarf, or long sleeved top, as when it is windy the sand has a tendency to sting bare skin.
+I’d also recommend keeping arms covered with another scarf, or long-sleeved top, as when it is windy the sand has a tendency to sting bare skin.
 A skirt or dress is highly impractical, especially on camels.
-Loose shorts, or a pair of baggy ‘harem’ trousers (I swore by these on my trip) are ideal, and you can pick up some really cool designs for around £8 on Amazon:
+Loose shorts are good, or a pair of baggy ‘harem’ trousers are ideal.
+I swore by these on my trip, and you can pick up some really cool designs for around £8 on Amazon:

-On your feet, wear sandals with straps, or a pair of lightweight trainer pumps like Converse or these ones from Dunlop.
+On your feet, wear sandals with straps, or a pair of lightweight trainer pumps like Converse.
 Avoid pumps or flip-flops as they might fall off while you’re riding the camels, and there’s no need to waste suitcase space on bulky trainers or walking boots unless you’re planning a long hike through the dunes.